Biking in the Netherlands

 Bikes and public transport

 You are not allowed to take your bike into buses or trams.
-If you want to take your bike into the train or tram, make sure you are aware of the rules and regulations.
+If you want to take your bike into the train, make sure you are aware of the rules and regulations.